apple/swift-metrics/README.md

 ## Security

-Please see [SECURITY.md](SECURITY.md) for details on the security process.
+Please see [the security process](https://github.com/apple/swift-metrics?tab=security-ov-file) for details on the security process.

 ## Getting involved